permamodel/Snow_BMI_Fortran/README.md

 It's an empirical algorithm to melt snow according to the surface temperature and increase snow depth according to the precipitation that has fallen since the last analysis time.

+**If you are using this code, PLEASE CITE:**

+> *Brown, R.D., B. Brasnett and D. Robinson.
+2003.
+Gridded North American monthly snow depth and snow water equivalent for GCM evaluation.
+Atmosphere-Ocean.
+41:1-14.*

 The inputs are

 | Standard Name                             | Description                                                                                                                       | Unit     | Type    |